Epic Meal Time

 Epic Meal Time is a Canadian YouTube cooking show known for creating extremely high-calorie meals, generally out of meat products (with particular emphasis on bacon) and including alcohol (especially Jack Daniel's).
 It debuted in October 2010, and since then has started to release an episode every Tuesday.
 It is hosted by Harley Morenstein and a group of his friends.
 They are now represented by The Gersh Agency and Brillstein-Grey Entertainment, and have signed with multi-channel network Collective Digital Studio.
 Epic Meal Time won the 2011 Shorty Award in the Food Category.

-The series began in Montreal, Quebec, the group's place of origin, but episodes have been filmed in California, where guest stars including Tony Hawk, Kevin Smith, and Arnold Schwarzenegger have made appearances.
+The series began in Montreal, Quebec, the group's place of origin, but episodes have been filmed in California, where guest stars such as Tony Hawk, Kevin Smith, and Arnold Schwarzenegger have made appearances.

 In December 2012, Epic Meal Time spawned a spin-off series titled Epic Chef, inspired by the Food Network series Chopped.
 In this series, two chefs battle the 45-minute clock to create a meal using three secret ingredients mixed with a briefcase full of bacon and the featured alcoholic drink of the day.